margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## A Work of Art ##
 The Earth we live on is a work of art.
 There is divine interconnectedness expressed all around through people's actions.
-The landscape of the sun shines on every one slightly differently, from a different perspective.
+The light of the sun shines on every one slightly differently, from a different perspective through the landscape.
 The colors, the hues are beautiful brushstrokes revealing the prism of light.
 Thank you for this beautiful craft that all of humanity can cherish and love.